amethyst/amethyst/book/src/prefabs/prefabs_in_amethyst.md

 ### Multiple Components

-If there are attach multiple components to be attached to the entity, then we need a type that aggregates the [`Component`]s:
+If there are multiple components to be attached to the entity, then we need a type that aggregates the [`Component`]s:

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;